How to Sew Bias Tape

 Some people find bias tape makers useful.
 Pull bias tape through the maker and follow close behind with a steamy iron.

-Play around and see which method you like best!
+Play around and see which method works best for you!

 If you enjoyed this post, you may also enjoy…